icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```

 Elinks should show openstack dashboard login as text version.
-If you see this , then your setup is working.
+If you see this , then your web based setup is working.

 ______